santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 You should include either an image or the text of your interaction with ChatGPT.
 ```

+> **"Masks" by Shel Silverstein**

+*She had blue skin,
+And so did he.
+He kept it hid
+And so did she.
+They searched for blue
+Their whole life through.
+Then passed right by–
+And never knew.*

 ### Question 3 (5 marks)

 ```